Ballou Tabla: Manisa

 On 25 January 2023, it was officially announced that Tabla had joined TFF First League side Manisa for an undisclosed fee.
 He subsequently made his debut for the Turkish club four days later, coming in as a substitute for Edgar Prib in the 62nd minute of a 1-1 league draw against Denizlispor.

 Return to Atlético Ottawa

 On 22 January 2024, Atlético Ottawa announced Tabla had returned to the side, signing a three-year contract following a mutual termination of his contract with Manisa.
+On August 11, 2026, Ballou Tabla became the all-time top scorer in the Canadian Championship history, scoring his milestone goal during a 3-3 draw against Supra du Québec.

 International career

 Youth

 Tabla was 14 years old when he first participated in a national camp.
 He has represented Canada at the U15, U17, U18, and U20 levels.
 He was named to Canada's squad for the 2015 CONCACAF U-17 Championship.
 In 2014, he was named the Canada U17 Male Player of the Year.
 In 2015, he played with the Canada U18s at the Slovakia Cup.
 In August 2016, Tabla was called up to the U-20 team for a pair of friendlies against Costa Rica In 2016, he was named the Canada Soccer U20 Player of the Year for his performances with the U-20 squad in friendlies against England and Honduras.

 He later refused call-ups to Canada, citing a possibility to play for the Ivory Coast.
 It was reported that he sought advice from Didier Drogba, a former Ivory Coast striker with whom he struck a friendship during their time in Montreal.
 In September 2018, Tabla declared his international allegiance to Canada.